Code Signing Troubleshooting

 -

-If you’re using an API key from a different team:
+If using an API key from a different team:

 - Revoke the old API key in Apple Developer